Backroads4Me/ha-addons/bluetooth-wifi-setup/DOCS.md

 ### Addon fails to start

-**Error: "Bluetooth adapter /dev/hci0 not found!"**
+**Error: "No Bluetooth adapter found!"**

 - Ensure your device has a Bluetooth adapter
-- Check that the Bluetooth adapter is accessible to Home Assistant OS
+- Check that Bluetooth is enabled in Home Assistant
-- Verify the adapter appears in `Supervisor → System → Hardware`
+- Verify the adapter appears in `Settings → System → Hardware`
+- Run `bluetoothctl list` in the Terminal addon to confirm BlueZ can see the adapter

 **Error: "WiFi adapter wlan0 not found!"**